jligm-hash/pyshpool/README.md

 - pyshpool static version

 You don't have to install any prerequisites for the pyshpool-static version and you just run the codes by one line command to enjoy yourself.

+- pyshSplit (***Updated: 2023-10-04***)

+Since for some clusters, the multinodes is not efficient enough (for queueing) and the pyshSplit is revised for the multiple jobs based on the single node.
+The input task list will be splited into the defined number of the jobs, and each job will be a single-node batch for the computation purpose.

 - pyshNode static version (***Updated: VersionV2.5.1 2022-01-24***)